 Stephen is co-director of Microtonal Projects, and manages EUROMicroFest.

 As an improviser, Stephen collaborates regularly with Lee Ferguson (duo Contour), Thomas Wenk (piano, prepared piano, cassette recorder), Harald Kimmig (violin), Ephraim Wegner (laptop), Karin Fleck (accordion) and plays in the Human Factory Band.
 He has also appeared in duo with Gabriele Reuter (Dance) and Jihye Kim (violin).

 In 2013, Stephen began formulating concept pieces for performance on the 4-valve trumpets he developed as part of his microtonal work.
 This lead to the development of graphic scores, which are re-interpreted with each performance, using improvisational techniques.
 The series of studies explore the possibilities offered and limitations imposed by the converted microtonal trumpets, in combination with contemporary playing techniques.
-The first piece, RASP, is the title track of his most recent CD.
+The first piece, RASP, is the title track of his most recent CD, and ‘Hidden Jewels’ was premiered at TechFest in Aberdeen in 2019.

-Stephen teaches at the Waldkirch Musikschule near to Freiburg, Germany.
+Stephen teaches Trumpet, Baritone, Tuba and improvisation at the Waldkirch Musikschule near to Freiburg, Germany.
 He has also been Trumpet and Brass Tutor at the Bisyoc Summer Course since its inception.
 In 2009 and 2010 Stephen was trumpeter (ensemble linea) on the Royaumont Composition Courses in France, where he has worked alongside Brian Ferneyhough, Isabel Mundry, Misato Mochizuki and Liza Lim with student composers.